Capitation fee

-Capitation fee refers to an illegal transaction in which an organisation that provides educational services collects a fee higher than that approved by regulatory norms.
+Capitation fee refers to a transaction in which an organisation that provides educational services collects a fee higher than that approved by regulatory norms.
+This may be illegal depending on the region or country in which the organisation operates.
+However, capitation fee collection is legal and regulated in countries such as Ireland and the United Kingdom.

 Definition

 In the context of Indian law, a capitation fee refers to the collection of payment by educational bodies not included in the prospectus of the institution, usually in exchange for admission to the institution.